Octopus VCT 4 plc: Company Secretary Change

 Company Secretary Change

-Octopus VCT 4 plc announces the resignation of Nicola Board as Company Secretary and the appointment of Dawn Noel as Company Secretary with effect from 9 April 2018.
+Octopus VCT 4 plc announces the resignation of Dawn Noel as Company Secretary and the appointment of Parisha Kanani as Company Secretary with effect from 16 April 2018.

 For further information please contact: